Learn

 Why did my Domain Rating drop?

 DR can drop for several reasons: Ahrefs algorithm recalibrations (the scale shifts for everyone), reweighting of referring domains, competitors gaining stronger backlinks, or lost/removed backlinks.
-A drop does not necessarily mean your SEO got worse—DR is a comparative metric and not a direct Google ranking factor.
-Algorithm updates often cause widespread DR changes.
+A drop does not necessarily mean your SEO got worse - DR is a comparative metric and not a direct Google ranking factor.

 What is a good Domain Rating score?

-There is no single “good” score—it depends on your niche and goals.
-Rough benchmarks: 0–20 = developing (new sites), 21–40 = established, 41–60 = competitive sweet spot, 61–80 = authority, 81–100 = elite (e.g. Wikipedia, major news).
-A practical approach is to aim for links from domains about 10 DR points above your current score.
-Relevance often matters more than raw DR: a relevant DR 30 link can outperform an irrelevant DR 70 link.
+There is no single "good" score - it depends on your niche and goals.
+Rough benchmarks: 0-20 = developing, 21-40 = established, 41-60 = competitive sweet spot, 61-80 = authority, 81-100 = elite.
+Aim for links from domains about 10 DR points above your current score.
+Relevance often matters more than raw DR.

 Does Google use Domain Rating for rankings?